 Cook covered for 2 hours cooking time, if larger you may need to add another 30 minutes.
 Open the lid, unfold the foil and cook for another 20 minutes to brown.
 Use a meat thermometer to ensure internal pork temperature has reached a safe 145 degrees F in the thickest portion before removing.

 You can pour the drippings into a pot and add a bit of cornstarch to thicken into a gravy if you want now.
+I do the same thing with our 3 ingredient pork roast slow cooker to make it better.
 Allow meat to rest for 10 – 15 minutes before slicing.

 Old Fashioned Pork Roast with Vegetables

 You could totally add halved baked potatoes on the sides if your pot is large enough to fit it all.
 Large chunks of peeled carrots would work well too.
 Roasted vegetables that are quite firm are best since this will be baked for quite some time.
 You don’t want them to completely fall apart.

 At the end you’ll want to remove the pot from the oven to take an accurate temperature of this pork roast recipe.
 For pork and poultry you need to make sure it reaches an internal temperature that is safe to consume.
 Unlike beef it cannot be pink at all inside or you may get sick.

 What if yours is not defrosted by the time you want to make this??
 NO problem, we have directions for Instant Pot frozen pork roast here for you too.
 You just need some water or chicken broth and you can get this done in close to 45 minutes flat.
 Crazy but true but this cut of pork can be cooked from frozen well.